Savoie / France

 Pop in here for superb pastries, breads and chocolates.
 They also prepare great sandwiches that you can take with you if you’re off out for the day.

-These smallish mountain supermarkets have everything you need to cook at your OVO Network chalet, as well as a selection of local specialities.
+These smallish mountain supermarkets have everything you need to cook at your OVO Network ski accommodation, as well as a selection of local specialities.
 You can shop online and pick it up when you arrive, or have it delivered to your chalet.
 You can also borrow fondue and Raclette equipment.

 If you’d prefer not to use your car, the best way to get around the Valmorel area is the Valmobus free shuttle.
 There are three routes linking villages and ski slopes.